simonp0420/PSSFSS.jl/README.md

 ## Installation
-PSSFSS is not yet registered, so it must be installed by the Julia package manager with an explicit URL:
+PSSFSS is not yet registered, so it must currently be installed by the Julia package manager with an explicit URL:

 ```Julia
 julia> ]
 (v1.6) pkg> add add https://github.com/simonp0420/PSSFSS.jl
 ```

+## Documentation
+- The theory documentation is [here](https://github.com/simonp0420/PSSFSS.jl/blob/main/docs/TheoryDocs/theorydoc.pdf)
+- The user manual is [here](https://simonp0420.github.io/PSSFSS.jl/stable)

+## Community
+Help from the community is actively sought and greatly appreciated!
+There are several open issues which you might want to tackle, and the documentation could always be improved.
+Pull requests are welcome.
+Feel free to open more issues, whether for basic capability, performance, examples, documentation, etc.